syfluqs/syfluqs.github.io/about.md

 ## Hey There!

+If that was awkward, let me properly introduce myself...

 I am Subham Roy.
-This blog is an attempt to improve my writing skills and to express myself better through a pen (or a keyboard, in this case).
-So, let me guide you through a projection of my life on your computer screen.
-(See what I did there?)

-If that was awkward, let me properly introduce myself...

 I am an Electronics Engineer by education.
 I am currently working as a full-time intern at STMicroelectronics, India.
 I find all kinds of machines interesting but computers are by far the love of my life.

+This blog is an attempt to improve my writing skills and to express myself better through a pen (or a keyboard, in this case).

 In this blog, I will either,
 - teach about something that I learned